soundstep/infuse.js/README.md

 	// instantiate Person class and inject values from the constructor var john = injector.createInstance(Person);
 	alert(john.nameParam); // will alert john

+## specified inject value (minification)

+It is also possible to specify the injected value using a static variable "inject", which would describe the arguments that should be sent into the instance.

 ## map class